MarianoMolina/project_alice/README.md

 - Role-based access control (user and admin roles)

 ### 5. Flexible Model Deployment
-- Deploy local models using LM Studio
+- Deploy local models using io
 - Use any OpenAI-compatible endpoints (Groq, Mistral & Llama) or Anthropic, Gemini, and Cohere models to power your agents and workflows

 ### 6. Programatic Access to your Tasks and Chats